Richland, Washington

 Richland (/ˈrɪtʃlənd/) is a city in Benton County, Washington, United States.
 It is located in southeastern Washington at the confluence of the Yakima and the Columbia Rivers.
 As of the 2020 census, the city's population was 60,560.
 Along with the nearby cities of Pasco and Kennewick, Richland forms the Tri-Cities metropolitan area.

 The townsite was established in 1905 and incorporated as Richland in 1910.
 The U.S. Army acquired the city and surrounding areas in 1943 for the establishment of the Hanford nuclear site, part of the Manhattan Project during World War II.
 Richland was transformed into a bedroom community for Hanford workers and grew to 25,000 residents by the end of the war.
 The city remained under control of Hanford contractors until it was re-incorporated as a city in 1958.

 History

-For centuries, the village of Chemna stood at the mouth of the current Yakima River.
-Today that village site is called Columbia Point.
-From this village, the indigenous Wanapum, Yakama and Walla Walla peoples harvested the salmon runs entering the Yakima River.
+For centuries, the village of Chemna was at the mouth of the Yakima River.
+Today the village site is called Columbia Point.
+From the village, the indigenous Wanapum, Yakama, and Walla Walla people harvested salmon runs entering the Yakima River.
 Captain William Clark of the Lewis and Clark Expedition visited the mouth of the Yakima River on October 17, 1805.